What kinds of programs do you offer?

 Do you have housing?

 Yes!
 We have a limited number of single-occupancy rooms in our dormitory in Berkeley.
+(Please note that during the COVID-19 pandemic, IBS is not accepting new residents to the dorm for the health and safety of our community.)

 I’m not sure I’m ready to enroll in a degree program.
 Can I take classes anyway?